DIGITAL FILTER DESIGN

-Window Method of FIR Filter Design
+FIR Filter Design

-The Kaiser-Bessel window provides a simple to calculate set of window coefficients, whose parameters can be adjusted to produce the desired maximum side lobe levels for the near minimal filter length.
-To demonstrate the power and simplicity of this technique the Kaiser filter generator is shown below.
-Simply set the sample rate and the type of filter desired, low pass, band pass or high pass, then set the frequency values of the edges of the filter and the minimum attenuation that is required in the stop band.
-Then press the "CALC FILTER" button, the filter coefficients are calculated, and their graph drawn along with the frequency response of the filter.
-The actually algorithms and the JavaScript code to implement them are presented at the bottom of the page.
+To use it, set the sample rate (1kHz < Fs < 1MHz) and the type of filter desired; low pass, band pass or high pass, then set the number of points in the filter (N < 500) then set the frequency of ideal filter edges (Fa, Fb) and the minimum attenuation (Att) required in the stop band.
+Then press the "CALCULATE FILTER" button.
+The filter coefficients are calculated and plotted along with a graph of the frequency response of the filter.
+The actually algorithm and the JavaScript code to implement it are presented at the bottom of the page.

 Kaiser FIR Design